We offer a broad and exciting curriculum for pupils aged from two to nineteen.

 We encourage and develop unaided communication methods such as speech, gesture, eye contact as well as reading and understanding facial expressions and body language.

-We also recognise the importance of and develop aided communication methods such as Makaton, Picture Exchange Communication Systems (PECS), symbol aided communication and photo aided communication; use of communication aids including Big Macs, Voice Output Communication Aids such as Eyegaze and specialist Ipad programmes such as AssistiveWare Proloquo2Go.
+We also recognise the importance of and develop aided communication methods such as Makaton, Picture Exchange Communication Systems (PECS), symbol aided communication and photo aided communication and use of AAC.

 The school works with closely with the speech and language therapist to produce individual plans and targets.